Albert, 8th Prince of Thurn and Taxis: Youth, education and marriage

 Albert was born at Regensburg, Germany, the youngest of four children of Maximilian Anton Lamoral, Hereditary Prince of Thurn and Taxis (1831–1867) and Duchess Helene in Bavaria (1834–1890).
 His father died when he was less than two months old, so on the death of his grandfather, Maximilian Karl, 6th Prince of Thurn and Taxis, his older brother Maximilian Maria, 7th Prince of Thurn and Taxis became Prince, under the guardianship of his mother who was regent until he should come of age.
 Prince Albert spent his childhood with his mother and three siblings in Prüfening Abbey, in Bismarckplatz, Regensburg.
 As was then typical for the aristocracy, he received a non-specific education, attending lectures in law, national economics and art history in Würzburg, Freiburg and Leipzig.
 On his brother's untimely death, aged 22, Prince Albert, then aged 18, inherited his brother's title, also under the guardianship of his mother as regent.
 At the time, his full title was Prince of Thurn and Taxis, Prince of Buchau und Prince of Krotoszyn, royal Count of Friedberg-Scheer, Count of Valle-Sassina, and of Marchtal, Neresheim etc., Hereditary general postmaster.
 In 1899 he acquired the additional Bavarian royal titles of Duke of Wörth und Donaustauf.
-He came of age on 8th May 1888 as full prince, head of the family of Thurn and Taxis.
+He came of age on 8 May 1888 as full prince, head of the family of Thurn and Taxis.

 On 30 November 1889 he was made a knight of the Austrian Order of the Golden Fleece, along with ten other members of the European royal families, including the later father-in-law of his daughter, Frederick Augustus III of Saxony.
-The was the ninth member of the house of Thurn and Taxis to be honoured with this knighthood.
+Albert was the ninth member of the house of Thurn and Taxis to be honoured with this knighthood.